rafaelmardojai/firefox-gnome-theme/README.md

 > For other non essential preferences checkout `configuration/user.js`.

+Also though is not obligatory, some weird issues might happen if you don't use the Firefox's default/system theme because the theme is never tested against the Firefox's light or dark theme.

 ## Updating

 You can follow the installation script steps again to update the theme.